sticknet/stick-protocol/ios/StickProtocol/Pods/SQLCipher/README.md

 used to generate much of the SQLite API documentation.
 The Tcl scripts used to generate that documentation are in a separate source repository.

-The SQL language parser is **parse.c** which is generate from a grammar in the src/parse.y file.
+The SQL language parser is **parse.c** which is generated from a grammar in the src/parse.y file.
 The conversion of "parse.y" into "parse.c" is done by the [lemon](./doc/lemon.html) LALR(1) parser generator.
 The source code for lemon is at tool/lemon.c.
 Lemon uses the tool/lempar.c file as a